hgonomeg/Aspartam/README.md

 # Aspartam

-Minimalistic actor framework based on tokio, inspired by actix
+Minimalistic actor framework based on tokio, inspired by actix.

+Aspartam tries to keep it simple and easy to use.

+Messages are processed sequentially.

 ## Features